moogacs/docs.buf.build/docs/tour/use-a-workspace.md

      - FILE
 ```

-Now that the module is all set up, we can add an API with the following:
+Now that the module is all set up, add an API:

 ```terminal
 $ mkdir -p payment/v1alpha1
 $ touch payment/v1alpha1/payment.proto
 ```

+Copy and paste this content into that file:

 ```protobuf title="paymentapis/payment/v1alpha1/payment.proto"
 syntax = "proto3";